 Speaking of hacks and other great uses for Noted, you want to go even further, subscribing to Noted+.
 It unlocks more powerful features to make student life easier.
 Consider this your exclusive invite to contact the support team via your student email to get a nifty student discount…hurrah.

-There you have it, good luck for the new school year, we can’t wait to share more ways to make student life a breeze in 2022. 👨🎓
+There you have it, good luck for the new school year, we can’t wait to share more ways to make student life a breeze. 👨🎓

 Just Before You Go…